-PAA's business, results of operations, financial condition, cash flows and unit price can be adversely affected by pandemics, epidemics or other public health emergencies, such as the recent COVID-19 pandemic.
+Our business, results of operations, financial condition, cash flows and unit price can be adversely affected by pandemics, epidemics or other public health emergencies, such as the recent COVID-19 pandemic.

-PAA's business, results of operations, financial condition, cash flows and unit price can be adversely affected by pandemics, epidemics or other public health emergencies, such as the recent outbreak of COVID-19.
-The COVID-19 pandemic has given rise to and/or heightened a variety of risks and uncertainties inherent in PAA's business, many of which are described in our 2019 Annual Report.
-Such risks and uncertainties, which in some cases have been exacerbated by events and circumstances that are not related to the COVID-19 pandemic, have either already begun to adversely impact PAA's business or are reasonably likely to adversely impact its business in the future.
+Our business, results of operations, financial condition, cash flows and unit price can be adversely affected by pandemics, epidemics or other public health emergencies, such as the recent outbreak of COVID-19.
+The COVID-19 pandemic has given rise to and/or heightened a variety of risks and uncertainties inherent in our business, many of which are described in our 2019 Annual Report.
+Such risks and uncertainties, which in some cases have been exacerbated by events and circumstances that are not related to the COVID-19 pandemic, have either already begun to adversely impact our business or are reasonably likely to adversely impact our business in the future.
 These risks, uncertainties and other factors include the following: